karlwilcox/website-build/reviews/books/sci-fi/_posts/2022-02-15-beyond-the-hallowed-sky.md

 layout: review
 title: "Beyond The Hallowed Sky"
 author: "ken-macleod"
-series: "Lightspeed Trilogy Book 1"
+series: "Lightspeed Trilogy"
+booknum: "1"
 tags:
-  - "sci-fi"
+  - "time travel"
 ---

 I think I'd like to re-read this one on actual paper - I listened to it as an audiobook, sometimes while